pascalgn/automerge-action/README.md

   `UPDATE_RETRY_SLEEP` sets the time to sleep between retries, in milliseconds.
   The default is `5000` (5 seconds) and setting it to `0` disables sleeping between retries.

+- `REVIEW_MESSAGE` Adds a pull request review if the pull request is ready to merge.

 Also, the following general options are supported: